ngrq123/bright-chatbot-tutorial/README.md

 ## Sending and Receiving Messages

-Sending messages require the use of Send API via a post request coupled with your page access token included in your URL query string.
+Sending messages require the use of Send API via a POST request coupled with your page access token included in your URL query string.

 Below is a wrapper function that takes in the sender’s identifier (called Page-scoped ID, or PSID in short) and the response object.
 This function converts parameters into the standardised data structure and proceeds to send the response.